Beko and the tech of Turkish coffee.

 - Mix dry ingredients with a little water.
 This forms a paste and makes sure all ingredients get wet and settle properly.
 Once you’ve formed as paste, stir in the rest of the water with a plastic spoon.
 (You want to make sure you don’t scratch the coatings of the metal in the pot.

-- Clean the unit regularly by filling the pot to the fill line with distilled water and running it through the brewing process.
+- Clean the unit regularly by filling with 7oz of distilled water and running it through the brewing process.
 Check out my post on Beko maintenance.

 - Pour gently out the sides.
 The little tabs on the sides that help to lock the pot into place are cleverly designed as spouts for clean pouring.
 It’s always a good idea to wipe the rim after pouring a cup.